Elections Alberta

-Elections Alberta is an independent, non-partisan office of the Legislative Assembly of Alberta responsible for administering provincial elections, by-elections, referendums within the province.
+Elections Alberta is an independent, non-partisan office of the Legislative Assembly of Alberta responsible for administering provincial elections, by-elections, and referendums within the province.
 This is in accordance with the Alberta Election Act.
 Elections Alberta also oversees political parties and candidates in accordance with the Election Finances and Contributions Disclosure Act.

 History

 The Office of the Chief Electoral Officer (Elections Alberta), was created in 1977 to act as an independent body to oversee Alberta's Elections Finances and Contribution Disclosure Act and Election Act.
 Prior to 1977, these acts were overseen by the clerk of the Legislative Assembly.

 Jurisdiction

 Elections Alberta oversees the creation of political parties and riding associations, compiles election statistics on ridings, and collects financial statements from party candidates and riding associations.
 It maintains a list of electors, through enumeration that occurs before an election.
 Elections Alberta is also responsible for enacting legislation relating to elections passed in the Legislative Assembly, including electoral boundary changes and Elections finance laws.